 - Chocolate Laxative & Chocolate Candy

-Many medicines look and taste like candy, but they are not candy.
+Many medicines look and taste like candy.
 Never call medicine candy to encourage a child to take it.
 All medicines (and vitamins) should be stored out of reach of children.

 - Beer & Soda Pop

-Gummis are gummis to a small child.
-If left within reach, children may take a gummi vitamin, thinking it is a gummi candy.
-Be sure to let all family members know how to store vitamins out of reach of children and to let them know that gummi vitamins, like any other vitamins are not candy.
+Gummies are gummies to a small child.
+If left within reach, children may take a gummy vitamin, thinking it is a gummy candy.
+Be sure to let all family members know how to store vitamins out of reach of children and to let them know that gummy vitamins, like any other vitamins are NOT candy.
 They should be taken only when directed by an adult.